H4K0N42/H4Bars/README.md

-# Bedtime: A progress bar that shows your Bedtime
+# TTH: A progress bar that shows `t`ime `t`ill your next `h`olidays

 ###### Forked from [veebch/hometime](https://github.com/veebch/hometime)

-A physical LED progress bar for your day that shows the time remaining until your configured bedtime.
+A physical LED progress bar for your day that shows the days until the next holidays.
 The bar uses an addressable LED strip and a Raspberry Pi Pico W. It:

-- keeps you posted on how much time has passed since you started your PC,
+- automatically reads start and end dates from your Google Calendar => no code updates needed when your holidays change,
-- shows the progression toward your bedtime,
+- shows 1 px / day until your next holidays,
-- Turns red when your set bedtime is reached

-## How it works

-The progress bar displays your progress toward your configured bedtime.
-It connects to Wi-Fi, grabs the current time from a [time API](https://timeapi.io), then shows you how much time has passed since you started your PC and how far you are from your bedtime.
+- changes colors dynamically based on the percentage of days completed.

 ## Hardware

 - Raspberry Pi Pico W
-- 5V Addressable LED strip (we used a 1 m, 144 LED, WS2812B Eco).
+- 5V Addressable LED strip (I use a 1 m, 144 LED, WS2812B).

 ## Assembly